jonathanyang7/adventure_works_dashboard/README.md

 Adventure Works Dashboard

-Revenue analysis and visualisation of the Adventure Works relational dataset, built with SQL and PowerBI.
+Revenue analysis and visualisation of the Adventure Works relational dataset, built with SQL and PowerBI (incl.
+DAX).

 ## Project Screen Shots